rb-rl/MADDPG/Report.md

 - `critic hidden neurons per hidden layer = The number of neurons per hidden layer in the critics`
 - `use batch normalization = Determines whether batch normalization on the observation inputs of the actors and critics is activated`

+## Solution

+As explained in the [README.md](README.md), the environment is considered as solved, if the average collective score over 100 consecutive episodes is at least +0.5.
+A solution of the environment was achieved in 5044 episodes, as shown by the following screenshot from the [Jupyter notebook](Main.ipynb):

+The collective score per episode over the training process is shown in the following screenshot.
+This score is defined as the maximum of the individual scores of the two agents.
+An individual score is the non-discounted return, i.e. cumulative reward per episode.

 ## Limitation

 When looking at the policies `π_i(o_i)` and `π_i'(o_i)` as well as action-value functions `Q_i(o_1, o_2, ..., a_1, a_2, ...)` and `Q_i'(o_1, o_2, ..., a_1, a_2, ...)`, we observe a nonlocal behavior.
 Although each policy takes only the observation `o_i` of the corresponding agent `i`, each action-value functions need the observations and actions of all agents in the multi-agent.
 Therefore, the action-value functions are nonlocal.
 As these functions enter the training process of the agents of the multi-agent, each agent is trained as if it can access the observations of all agents.
 This makes the training unnatural from a biological perspective, where observations cannot be exchanged between animals.
 However, at least the inference is local.